 The BLS reports that public school teachers must obtain licensure or certification in all 50 states and that requirements vary by state.
 Licensure may be based on the grade-level or the subject taught.
 Most states require prospective teachers to pass a basic skills exam and some states may administer subject-area exams.
 Teachers may maintain their licenses by meeting continuing education requirements.

 While professional certification is not mandatory, it may lead to career advancement and a higher salary.
-The National Board for Professional Teaching Standards (NBPTS) offers the National Board Certification that is accepted nationally (www.nbpts.org).
+The National Board for Professional Teaching Standards (NBPTS) offers the National Board Certification that is accepted nationally.
 This certification is available in 25 subject areas, including art.
-To be eligible for NBPTS certification, applicants must hold a bachelor's degree, a valid license and have a minimum of three years of experience.
+To be eligible for NBPTS certification, applicants must hold a bachelor's degree and a valid license, and they must have a minimum of three years of experience.

 Career and Salary Information

-According to the BLS, postsecondary music, drama and art teachers together made an average annual salary of $72,630 as of May 2013.
-The BLS also estimated a 19% job growth for all types of postsecondary teachers in the decade 2012-2022.
+According to the BLS, postsecondary music, drama and art teachers together made a median annual salary of $65,340 as of May 2015.
+All elementary school teachers (except special education) made a median of $54,890 per year at that time.
+The BLS also estimated a 11% job growth for postsecondary art, music and drama teachers and a 6% growth for all elementary school teachers (except special education) in the decade spanning 2014-2024.